danielharrell/open-eyes-lect-2017-18/Open.md

 inside.
-Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can only open outside in, to let the suitors through.
-Or once Leontius is no longer master of his eyes, we could say a world of discernment is lost; and now his eyes can only open outside in: to let the corpses through.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can only open outside in, to let the suitors push through.
+Or once Leontius is no longer master of his eyes, we could say a world of discernment is lost; and now his eyes can only open outside in: to let the corpses push through.

 <!-- Note: later I could use "inside-out" to explore
 self-transcendence rather than self-containment".-->